 If you want a change of scenery, spend time with a live webcam or stream.
 I was surprised to discover just how many are available via the explore.tv website, but you can also find them on YouTube, Twitch or on various organisation’s websites.

 Some of the live camera feeds I particularly enjoy include:

 - by a lake

-- with ducks on a farm (you can even feed the ducks!)
+- with ducks on a farm, or chickens (you can even feed them!)

 - with fairy penguins at Phillip Island (seasonally, as the penguins are migratory)

 - otters at a marine rescue